Frank Seddio: In popular culture

 In 2014, Seddio had a cameo in the political television show The Good Wife.

 In 2020, Seddio's Christmas house was featured on the reality television show The Great Christmas Light Fight.

+Personal life

+He lives and works in southeastern Brooklyn, where he makes annual headlines for an elaborate Christmas light display which is known to attract a large number of spectators, among them high-ranking elected officials such as former New York City Mayor Bill de Blasio.